Link light rail: Fares

 Fares for passengers are collected through automated systems and enforced with a proof-of-payment policy that requires valid payment before boarding.
 Link stations lack a turnstile barrier and instead have a designated paid fare area that is delineated with signs and floor markings.
 This arrangement is similar to other light rail systems in North America, which also rely on proof-of-payment.
-In 2022, Sound Transit studied the future addition of turnstiles and gates to reduce fare evasion, but determined that their presence at existing surface stations would encourage unsafe track crossings.
-A total of $ million in fares was collected at Link stations in 2024; the farebox recovery ratio, which calculates the portion of operating costs covered by fare revenue, was 12 percent.
+A pilot study to add turnstiles and gates at 14 high-traffic stations is planned to begin by 2030 to reduce fare evasion; their use at surface stations was ruled out due to potential unsafe track crossings.
+A total of $ million in fares was collected at Link stations in 2025; the farebox recovery ratio, which calculates the portion of operating costs covered by fare revenue, was 12 percent.

 The primary method of payment is the ORCA card, a contactless smart card that is used across the Seattle metropolitan area by transit operators.
-In 2024, percent of Link boardings were paid using ORCA cards and passes.
+In 2025, percent of Link boardings were paid using ORCA cards and passes.
 The card system includes both stored value and prepaid passes that can be purchased and reloaded at Link station ticket vending machines, transit customer service centers, participating retailers, and online.
-ORCA users must tap their physical card or smartphone with the preloaded ORCA card onto a card reader before entering the paid fare area at a Link station.
-Transfers from other modes, including buses, water taxis, and streetcars, are only accepted using ORCA cards.
+ORCA users must tap their physical card or smartphone with the preloaded ORCA card onto a card reader before entering the paid fare area at a Link station; contactless credit cards, debit cards, and mobile payment platforms are also accepted through the ORCA card readers.
+Transfers from other modes, including buses, water taxis, and streetcars, are accepted using ORCA cards.
 Ticket vending machines at stations also dispense paper tickets in single trip and round trip amounts; a mobile ticketing app, known as "Transit Go", also generates valid fare for Link.